-A low CDN cache hit rate imposes heavy pressure on the origin server and causes low access efficiency of static resources.
-You can select an optimization policy to improve the CDN cache hit rate based on the specific cause of the low CDN cache hit rate.
+A low Content Delivery Network (CDN) cache hit ratio increases the workloads on origin servers and causes low access efficiency of static resources.
+You can select an optimization strategy to improve the cache hit ratio based on the specific cause.

-CDN accelerates the delivery of static resources by caching the static resources to the nearest CDN node.
-When your client accesses a resource, the CDN node serves the requested resource directly from the cache without retrieving the resource from the origin server.
-Therefore, the CDN cache hit rate directly affects user experience, and ensuring a high cache hit rate has become the key topic of CDN.
+Alibaba Cloud CDN accelerates the delivery of static resources by caching the static resources to CDN nodes that are nearest to the clients.
+When a client requests a resource, the CDN node retrieves the requested resource cached on the nearest CDN node instead of the origin server.
+Therefore, CDN cache hit ratios affect user experience.
+The increase of cache hit ratios has become a core element of the CDN performance.

-- Byte cache hit rate = Number of bytes returned from the CDN cache/Number of bytes
+- Byte cache hit ratio = Number of bytes returned for cache hits/Number of bytes returned

-Note The lower the byte cache hit rate, the higher the back-to-origin traffic.
-The higher the outbound traffic of the origin server, the larger the bandwidth and other loads of the origin server.
-Therefore, back-to-origin traffic represents the load pressure on the origin server, and the byte cache hit rate is the main concern in actual business scenarios.
+Note A lower byte cache hit ratio indicates a higher amount of back-to-origin traffic.
+A higher amount of outbound traffic from the origin server indicates a larger bandwidth value and heavier workloads of the origin server.
+Therefore, back-to-origin traffic represents the amount of workloads on the origin server, and the byte cache hit ratio is the major concern in actual business scenarios.

-- Request cache hit rate = Number of requests that hit the CDN cache/Number of all CDN requests
+- Request cache hit ratio = Number of cache hits/Number of all requests

-In the CDN request logs, CDN records the cache hit status of all CDN requests.
+Alibaba Cloud CDN records the cache hit status of all requests.
 For more information about the log format, see Download logs.
-The cache hit status field is displayed as either HIT or MISS.
-A sample log entry is as follows.
+The cache hit status field is displayed as HIT or MISS.
+Sample log entry:

-The following table describes the causes of a low cache hit rate and the corresponding optimization policies.
+The following table describes the causes of a low cache hit ratio and the corresponding optimization strategies.